Iconix Brand Group

-Iconix Brand Group is an American brand management company that licenses brands to retailers and manufacturers primarily in the apparel, footwear, and apparel accessory industries.
-Its brands are available in such stores as Kohl's, Kmart, Sears, Macy's, Nordstrom, Target and JC Penney.
+Iconix Brand Group, Inc. is an American brand management company that licenses brands to retailers and manufacturers, primarily in the apparel, footwear and apparel accessory industries.

 History and operations

 The company began as Candie's, Inc., whose brand it purchased in 1993.
-The Bongo brand was purchased in 1998.
-The Badgley Mischka brand was purchased in 2004.
+The Bongo brand was bought in 1998, then the Badgley Mischka brand was purchased in 2004.
 The Joe Boxer and Rampage brands were acquired on July 22, 2005, and September 15, 2005, respectively.
 In 2006, the company acquired the Mudd, London Fog, Mossimo, and Ocean Pacific brands on April 11, August 29, November 1, and November 6, respectively.
 The company continued with acquisitions in 2007 with the purchase of Cannon, Danskin, Artful Dodger, and Rocawear brands.

 On November 15, 2007, Iconix bought the Starter brand from Nike.

 On October 27, 2009, Iconix paid $109 million for a 51% stake in urban fashion brand Eckō Unltd.
 It acquired full ownership in May 2013.

 On June 3, 2010, Iconix and Charles M. Schulz Creative Associates jointly acquired all assets related to the Peanuts comic strip from its longtime owner, United Media, using the property to form a new company, Peanuts Worldwide, which is 80% owned by Iconix and 20% owned by Schulz Associates.
 Peanuts Worldwide also acquired United Media's licensing arm, which represents licensing for its other properties including Dilbert and Nancy.

 In 2011, Iconix acquired electronics brand The Sharper Image.
 In October 2012, Nike Inc. announced that it had signed with Iconix Brand Group to sell the English brand Umbro for US$225 million.
 The acquisition was completed in December 2012.

 In 2013, Iconix acquired Lee Cooper from Sun Capital Partners.
 In February 2013, Iconix acquired control of the Buffalo David Bitton brand in an effort to expand into higher-end brands.
 Iconix paid Buffalo International ULC $76.5 million in cash for a 51% stake in the brand.

 In February 2015, Iconix bought the Strawberry Shortcake brand from American Greetings.
 Also that month, Iconix and Anthony L&S Athletics, LLC acquired intangible assets of Pony along with North American rights to the brand from Symphony Holdings, LLC, with the option to purchase additional markets.
 A new subsidiary, with 75% and 25% stakes owned by Iconix and Anthony L&S Athletics respectively, would hold the Pony rights.